-In this tutorial you'll learn an easy technique to create your own custom sun ray brushes.
-To do that you'll use different filters and color adjustments.
+In this tutorial, you'll learn how to make light rays in Photoshop using an easy technique.
+To do that, you'll use different filters and color adjustments.

-These brushes are great if you want to enhance the existing light on your photos or add special effects to your photo manipulations or paintings.
+These brushes are great if you want to enhance the existing light on your photos or add light ray overlays to your photo manipulations or paintings.

-I'll show you how you can create two basic brushes in this tutorial.
-After that you can play with different settings to create many more.
+I'll show you how to create two basic brushes in this tutorial.
+After that, you can play with different settings to create many more.
 Let's get started!

 1. How to Prepare the Base for the Sun Rays